simonmichael/hledger/hledger/hledger.m4.md

 ```

 Clock-ins and clock-outs are matched by their account/session name.
-If a clock-outs does not specify a name, the most recent unclosed clock-in is closed.
+If a clock-out does not specify a name, the most recent unclosed clock-in is closed.
+You can have multiple sessions active simultaneously.
+Entries are processed in the order they are parsed.
-Also, sessions spanning more than one day are automatically split at day boundaries.
+Sessions spanning more than one day are automatically split at day boundaries.

 Eg, the following time log:

 ```timeclock